-- Blood tests – to check for diabetes, vitamin deficiencies, abnormal immune responses and other indications.
+- Blood tests – to check for diabetes, vitamin deficiencies, abnormal immune responses, and other indications.

 - Imaging tests.
 MRI or CT to look for any herniated or degenerative spinal disks, tumors or other abnormalities that might be causing the improper nerve response.

 - Nerve function tests such as “EMG” ( Electromyography ) to measure electrical activity in the muscles and detect any nerve damage.
 An electrical probe sends signals to the nerves, and an electrode is placed along the pathway to record/measure the nerve’s response.
-This type of test is also known as nerve conduction test.
+This type of test is also known as a nerve conduction test.

-Treatments for Neuropathy Pain
+Natural Treatment for Neuropathy Pain w/o Side Effects

-Treatment options for polyneuropathy depends on the underlying causes.
+Treatment options for polyneuropathy depend on the underlying causes.
 For patients with diabetes or vitamin deficiencies, treatment often entails directly treating the underlying cause of their peripheral neuropathy diagnosis.
 Other measures such as removing toxins or negative environmental factors can be used to treat mild conditions.
 Patients diagnosed with autoimmune neuropathy usually require much more aggressive therapies including:

 - Intravenous Immunoglobulin therapy